hphelion/documentation/devplatform/helion/admin/best-practices/index.html.md

 ##Persistent Storage {#storage}

 Cloud hosting providers have different default partition sizes and configurations.
 The default root volumes on some cloud hosted VM instances are often fairly small and are usually ephemeral.
-Data service and filesystem nodes should always be backed by some kind of persistent storage, with enough free filesystem space to accommodate the projected use of the services.
+Data service and filesystem nodes should always be backed by some kind of persistent storage that has enough free filesystem space to accommodate the projected use of the services.

+Do not relocate the filesystem service to an NFS mount.
+Use the block storage mechanism native to your hypervisor or SSHFS.

 ### Relocating Services, Droplets, and Containers[](#relocating-services-droplets-and-containers "Permalink to this headline")

 To move database services, application droplets, and application containers to larger partitions:

 -   mount the filesystem and/or block storage service on the instance (with [*quotas enabled*](#bestpractices-filesystem-quotas)),